dotnet/core/release-notes/7.0/known-issues.md

 ### Unable to debug a Blazor WebAssembly App

-It’s not possible to debug a Blazor app using .net7 preview 5 https://github.com/dotnet/runtime/pull/70383
+It’s not possible to debug a Blazor WebAssembly app using .NET 7 Preview 5 https://github.com/dotnet/runtime/pull/70383

-#### Workaround for a hosted app:
+#### Workaround for a Blazor WebAssembly Hosted App:

-Copy the following into the server net7.0 blazor wasm csproj:
+Copy the following into the server project (`.csproj`) of a `.NET 7 Preview 5` Blazor WebAssembly Hosted App:

 ```xml
     <ItemGroup>